 It is important to be aware that this refers to leaf-based marijuana.
 Chemical positive tests that involve prescription use of the pill form known as Marinol (dronabinol) may be downgraded by MROs (i.e., a negative test result).
 Under 49 CFR Part 40, §40.137, MROs must offer the employee an opportunity to present a legitimate medical explanation in positive test results, and the employee has the burden of proof that a legitimate medical explanation exists.
 If the MRO determines that there is a legitimate medical explanation, the MRO must verify the test result as negative.
-However, the MRO may have a responsibility to raise fitness-for-duty considerations with the employer if the test results indicate that continued performance by the employee of his or her safety-sensitive function is likely to pose a significant safety risk (see §40.327).
+However, the MRO may have a responsibility to raise fitness-for-duty considerations with the employee of his or her safety-sensitive function is likely to pose a significant safety risk (see §40.327).
 This is at the MRO's professional discretion.